In this post, learn about Lion’s mane mushroom health benefits, how to eat them, and how to supplement Lion’s mane.

 Lion’s mane side effects

-Lion’s mane are very safe when eaten as a food, but people with mushroom allergies or sensitivities should avoid eating lion’s mane mushrooms.
+Lion’s mane is very safe when eaten as a food, but people with mushroom allergies or sensitivities should avoid eating lion’s mane mushrooms.

 To review, Lion’s mane mushrooms are an NGF-boosting food, which helps form new neural pathways and may help reduce Alzheimer’s disease and help reduce or prevent other neurodegenerative diseases.